 Outcomes and Evidence-based Medicine

-Over the years several protocols and guidelines have been developed to manage patients with status asthmaticus.
+Over the years, several protocols and guidelines have been developed to manage patients with status asthmaticus.
 Overall, when the patient is brought to the emergency room and quickly managed according to a streamlined protocol, the outcomes are good.
-(Level E) However, when the patient does require mechanical ventilation, the outcomes vary from moderate to severe.
-(Level C) Mortality is not an uncommon event in these patients.
+(Level 5) However, when the patient does require mechanical ventilation, the outcomes vary from moderate to severe.
+(Level 3) Mortality is not an uncommon event in these patients.
 The reason for the high morbidity and mortality is due to nosocomial pneumonia while on the ventilator.
-Thus, the importance of educating the family on bringing the patient immediately to the ER at the first signs of respiratory distress.
+Thus, the importance of educating the family on bringing the patient immediately to the emergency department at the first signs of respiratory distress.

 |||Papiris S,Kotanidou A,Malagari K,Roussos C, Clinical review: severe asthma.
 Critical care (London, England).
 2002 Feb [PubMed PMID: 11940264]|